cloudcreativity/json-api/UPGRADE.md

 - You need to add the `relationship()` method and return a validator that validates either a has-one or a has-many relationship.
 Use the new `RelationshipValidator` class if needed.

+### Validation: Providers

+The method signatures on `ValidatorProviderInterface` have changed and a new method `resource()` has been added.
+Refer to the interface for details.

+If you are implementing this interface you will need to update your method signatures.

+Note that the interface now requires the resource type to be provided in the method signatures.
+This is so that the method signatures match the information that would be known from a request (they can be obtained from the URL).
+This does not stop you implementing a validator provider for each resource type, however it means that a validator provider can be used across multiple resource types if needed.

 ### Validation: Relationships

 The following changes are unlikely to affect most applications.
 Only applications that have extended validator